quixio/quix-docs/docs/platform/tutorials/image-processing/tfl-frame-grabber.md

 Follow these steps to deploy the **frame extraction service**:

-1. Navigate to the code samples and locate `TfL traffic camera frame grabber`.
+1. Navigate to the `Code Samples` and locate `TfL traffic camera frame grabber`.

 2. Click `Setup & deploy`.